easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 #### Enterprise (100 developers, Self-hosted LLM)
 ```
-Q-IDE cost: Custom (typically $3-5K/month)
+Top Dog cost: Custom (typically $3-5K/month)
 LLM cost: $0 (self-hosted on their infrastructure)
-Total: Custom Q-IDE pricing only
+Total: Custom Top Dog pricing only
 ```

 ---

 ### Honest FAQ About API Keys

-**Q: "Will Q-IDE ever provide API keys?"**
+**Q: "Will Top Dog ever provide API keys?"**
 A: No. We're a product company, not a payment processor.
 This keeps us focused on building great tools, not managing billing for 1000 LLM providers.

 **Q: "What if I lose my API key?"**
-A: Delete it from Q-IDE, generate a new one on the provider's dashboard.
+A: Delete it from Top Dog, generate a new one on the provider's dashboard.
 Takes 2 minutes.

 **Q: "What if someone steals my API key?"**
 A: They have access to your usage until you revoke it.
 Revoke immediately on the provider's dashboard.
 This is why we recommend setting spending limits.